JackLi0425/RTL8852BU/README.md

 10. run make

-Note: some source code need to modify but the details I can't recall, I will add it if I recall it in the future.
+Note: some source code need to modify but the details I can't recall, I will add it if I recall it in the future. but if your NAS mode is also DS3617xs-72806, your don't need to modify any more and you can also download the ko driver of rtl8852bu directly.